-You'll need to re-name your image (it will default to the original name of the background paper you used).
+You'll need to rename your image (it will default to the original name of the background paper you used).
 Save your image as a .jpg file.

 Repeat the steps above with the other photos you intend to include on your scrapbook page.
 But keep in mind that not all photos need to be matted.
-Sometimes your page will look better if only some images are framed and other smaller images are grouped together unframed.
+Sometimes your page will look better if only some images are matted, and other smaller images are grouped together unframed.

 To add these embellishments to your page, click on the Overlays icon, click Your Own, and open up the embellishment you want to add.
 You can move it and resize it as needed. (on the page above, I added the two cute ornaments to my page).

 Create Space to Add Text

-On this particular page, all I plan to add is a page title “Christmas in Michigan- 2012”, but on other pages I will want to create a much larger text area to “tell my story” and write about what took place that day, why it was special, all of the details that will be forgotten in just a few years (or even months) time.
+On this particular page, all I plan to add is a page title “Christmas in Michigan”, but on other pages I will want to create a much larger text area to “tell my story” and write about what took place that day, why it was special, all of the details that will be forgotten in just a few years (or even months) time.

-I clicked on Overlays, then scrolled down and clicked on Riboons, and selected one of the ribbon options on the menu.
-Using the pop-up Overlay box, I changed the color of my ribbon to white, and I flipped it upside down, because I liked the way the curve looked better this way.
+I clicked on Overlays, then scrolled down and clicked on Ribbons, and selected one of the ribbon options on the menu.
+Using the pop-up Overlay box, I changed the color of my ribbon to white, and I flipped it upside down because I liked the way the curve looked better this way.
 Then I re-sized the ribbon to fill the space I intend to use for the title.